House-of-M/HacktoberFest_2022/README.md

 We're a growing community that's all about tech, open source, learning, building the futur and inspiring people around us to be part of something greater.

+This repo serves as a project library for personal-use and also as a learning and teaching material.

 ## Table of contents
 - [Intro](#House-of-M---Hacktoberfest-2022)
 - [What's Hacktoberfest](#What-'-s-Hacktoberfest)